goldbergyoni/javascript-testing-best-practices/readme-pl.md

 });
 ```

-### :thumbsdown: Anti-Pattern Example: Mocking the reality with shallow rendering
+### :thumbsdown: Przykład antywzorca: Mocking the reality with shallow rendering

 ```javascript
 test("Shallow/mocked approach: When clicked to show filters, filters are displayed", () => {